 What is the Purpose of Medicare Supplement Plans?

 With a Medicare Advantage plan, your monthly premium is low.
-Many plans have no additional monthly premiums on top of what you pay for Medicare Part B. With these plans, you pay most of your costs when you use healthcare services.
+Many plans have no additional monthly premiums besides what you pay for your Medicare Part B premium.
+With these plans, you pay most of your costs when you use healthcare services.

 The opposite is true with Medigap insurance plans.
 With Medigap, you pay most of your major healthcare costs upfront with the monthly premium.
 There are no surprises.

-If you always want to know that your out-of-pocket expenses are covered, a supplement is the best Medicare plan for you.
+If you always want to know that your doctor visits and other out-of-pocket expenses are covered, a supplement is your best Medicare plan.

 Is There a Downside to Medicare Supplement Plans?